felixoakz/OmniKey-Bookmark_Shortcuts/readme.md

 - Use `>` as an omnibox keyword to trigger shortcuts
 - Define bookmarks with names starting with `>` like `>gpt - ChatGPT`
-- Type `> gpt` (after `>`, press space then `gpt`) in the address bar to open your bookmarked site
+- Type `> gpt` (after `>`, press space or TAB then `gpt`) in the address bar to open your bookmarked site
 - Auto-suggestions based on your bookmark shortcuts as you type
 - Open shortcut in **current tab** with `> gpt`
 - Open shortcut in **new tab** with `> >gpt` (type an extra `>` after the space)
-- No external config: just create bookmarks with `>` prefix in the name
+- No external config: just name bookmarks with `>` prefix in the name

 ---

 ## 🎯 Why use Greater Shortcuts?

-- **Lightning-fast navigation** to your favorite sites
+- **Keyboard centric and fast navigation** to your favorite sites
 - Keeps bookmarks organized and searchable
-- Leverages Chrome’s native bookmarks—no external databases or syncing
+- Leverages Chrome’s native bookmarks—no external and extra databases or syncing
 - Minimal permissions, no privacy compromises

 ---